SupremeSingh/rustlings/README.md

 ## Section 1 - Intro

-The first concept to cover is that Rust is a functional programming language.
-The entry point to every Rust program, hence, is a `main` function.
+The first concept to cover is that Rust can be used to write functional programs.
+The entry point to the Rust programs, in this section at least, is a `main` function.

 ```
 fn main() {